walokra/ajoneuvotiedot-db/README.md

 ## Setting up environment

 Project has Docker and scripts for setting up things and importing data.

+Build the docker image with script and then on docker start the data is imported to the database.

 ```
+$ ./build.sh
 $ docker-compose up
 ```